 Please join us on our journey of acceptance and inclusion for all members of our community.
 Working together for a better world!

-roundabout is the continuing of a dream that LGBT+ people will reach true equality within our society.
+Hey there, roundabout is the continuing of a dream that LGBT+ people will reach true equality within our society.
 That in all walks of life we will be accepted and included.

 LGBT+ people have felt alone at one point or another in our lives, disconnected from others or unable to find accepting places for us and our loved ones (I know I did).
 That at some point we didn’t know where to turn for support or help, or even where you can hold your partners hand.
 The reason I started roundabout is to create a connected community so no one feels that way again.

 I have seen places where that community is there, staying in Gran Canaria and meeting an amazing community that really supported each other, seeing an inclusive environment that accepted all.
 In fact that’s where our name comes from, the very start of the journey to show LGBT+ people round and about! to places they will be accepted.

 I have been involved in pride organisations to bring pride to Newbury where LGBT visible organisations where new to the scene.
 Seeing the good in the work when LGBT organisations and the community come together was an amazing thing!

 Roundabout connects people, makes sure no LGBT person is ever alone again, that they shouldn’t feel afraid, outcast or isolated.
 They have access to safe and accepting places in all walks of life at the touch of a button.
 Showing you around and about!